dart-lang/language/doc/life_of_a_language_feature.md

 Details of how to do this will be described in a separate (Google internal) document.

-### Implementation Work
+### Implementation work

 This is the bulk of creating a new language feature and this stage will take the most time.

 Here are some tips for the implementation stage:

-- All implementation works should be under the experiment flag.
+- All implementation code should be under the experiment flag.
 - Use the language tests as a pseudo-checklist for what's left to implement.
 - Some teams may have their own checklist for what needs to be considered in a